eteeselink/asd_tryout/README.md

+hello there!

 # asd_tryout

-and i edited the readme
+and i edited the readme, very nice!